Universal Coin and Bullion - About Certification

 For collectors and investors, one of the key benefits to third party certification is a greater level of confidence in grade and authenticity.
 When you purchase a rare coin for your coin collection or as an investment, it is important to know the grade of your coin, so that you can accurately assess its market value.
 You must consider that while there are strict standards to which most numismatists adhere, coin grading is a subjective, and not exact, process.
 We encourage you to learn more by talking to our staff and looking at our informational resources to become a better educated collector or investor.
 Read below to learn more about the coin grading scale.

-If you wish to know more about the coin certification process, please call us Toll Free at (800) 459-2646 and request a FREE copy of Mike Fuljenz’s NLG award-winning article "Why All Your Important Gold, Silver & Platinum Rare Coins Should Be Certified".
+To learn more about the coin certification process, please call Universal Coin and Bullion Toll Free at (800) 822-GOLD (4653) and request a FREE copy of Mike Fuljenz’s NLG award-winning article "Why Your Important Gold, Silver Coins Should Be Certified".
 This in depth article provides insightful "insider’s" analysis into the diligent processes involved in coin certification, authentication and grading as performed by NGC and PCGS, the two major coin certification services.